 It just seems like the anime adaptation is sending mixed messages or is attempting to not include transgender characters by editing very important moments.
 However, it is indeed ambiguous whether Tooru is a transman or whether Tooru simply wants to avoid being stared at by lecherous males (which occurs in the bar in episode 3 and shows Tooru being very very uncomfortable).

 A similar situation also happened with Big Madam.
 A grotesquely obese ghoul, Big Madam was referred to as “Father” by Juuzo, who was raised by Big Madam, right after the ghoul was killed by Juuzo’s squad.
-Given that Juuzo brought up the idea of a ghoul in drag in the original series (which was probably not included in the original anime adaptation), it’s hard to say whether or not Big Madam was a transwoman or a drag queen.
+Given that Juuzo brought up the idea of a ghoul in drag in the original series (which was probably not included in the original anime adaptation; my memory fails me), it’s hard to say whether or not Big Madam was a transwoman or a drag queen.
 Be that as it may, Juuzo’s parting words to Big Madam were not included in the anime adaptation of Tokyo Ghou:re at all, which just means more censorship.

 And then there’s another character who also may or may not have gender issues, but the anime adaptation hasn’t revealed said character’s plight yet so I’ll stop here.

 tl;dr – there are several characters which could be considered possibly transgender, or at least likely not cisgender, in Tokyo Ghoul:re but the anime adaptation has altered these characters and changed these pivotal scenes for various reasons, presumably.

 Thank you for reading.